J-Morrison/J-Morrison/README.md

 # Hey, I'm Jacob

-I recently completed a master's degree in Mechanical Engineering at the University of British Columbia with the Control Engineering Laboratory, where I developed a keen interest in the intersection of control theory and machine learning, as well as in the machine learning field in general.
-Looking ahead, I am excited about opportunities to pursue this interest and apply the knowledge I've gained to use machine learning solve complex control problems in our everyday world.
+Hey, I'm Jacob and I am currently working as a Software Engineer in the aerospace industry.
+My interest in software engineering, and more specifically machine learning, stems from master's degree I recently completed in Mechanical Engineering at the University of British Columbia with the Control Engineering Laboratory.
+While completing the degree I developed a keen interest in the intersection of control theory and machine learning, as well as in machine learning and software engineering in general.
+Looking ahead, I am excited about opportunities to apply the knowledge I've gained in these fields to solve complex problems in our everyday world.

 In my free time I like reading legal thrillers, listening to rock music, snowboarding, and watching the Leafs/Raps.
 I also like to think I have a decent sense of humour and love a good adventure in the great Canadian outdoors.